douglas-george/timberhearth/storybook/story.md

 The deer costume stopped abruptly.

-Jessica whispered, “Do you see anything?”
+Jessica whispered, ”Do you see anything?”

-“No,” Gabriel whispered back.
-“Do you see anything?”
+“No,” Gabriel whispered back. ”Do you see anything?”

 Poodler barked once.